 dislike as, “Well, that was okay but at least it was no

 Eventually, a Buckys became our code for a quirky place that you can look forward to arriving at but in actuality is probably going to be a bit disappointing.
 Essentially, a Buckys is all about harnassing the pleasure of anticipation and imagination to make a long drive more enjoyable.
 So, in 2010 when Pam and I were planning our two month California bridge road trip, I ended up creating a list of 80 different Buckys that one or the other of us could look forward to visiting.
 For some reason, I made it a rule that I had to take at least one picture at each Buckys we decided to stop at.
 Those pictures (and a habit that I picked up on the trip called the bridge Hand of the Day) became the nucleus for this website.

 of this sounds interesting to you then take a look at the

-recent Buckys and Bridge trips that Pam and I have taken to California, Montana, Florida, Alberta, Québec and Arizona.
-In
+recent Buckys and Bridge trips that Pam and I have taken to California, Montana, Florida, Alberta, Québec, Arizona and (in June

 2014) Calgary and (in July 2014) Las Vegas.
 None of